"A fascinating and interesting review. Truly enjoyed your take on it."

 😕 Update: I've managed to get a small scratch in the screen protector, about 3/16" (5mm) long.
 Unsure how I did it.
 Perhaps it was over-zealous screen wiping, or leaving it open on my desk while working on a (physical) project.
 Largely disappears when it's on, but it does highlight just how soft the plastic protector can be.

 Speaking of dust, one concern that some people surface is that there is a gap between the two halves of the internal screen when closed - and that gap may serve as a way for dust and dirt to get onto the screen while it's in your pocket.
-Surprisingly, that isn't a problem that I've run into.
+I'm hopeful that the fully-closing Fold5 (and subsequent releases) resolve this issue.

 ↑ The gap at the hinge (digital trends)